richardschoen/workwithibmipdm/README.md

 # Work with IBM i - Programming Development Manager for Windows (PDM)
-This will be the distribution and support site for the Work with IBM i client.
+This is the distribution and support site for the Work with IBM i client project.

 The goal of this project is to create a FREE Windows based alternative for PDM for IBM i.